Aldaviva/RaspberryPiDotnetRepository/Readme.md

 - [**`latest-lts`**](#latest-lts-version) installs the LTS release with the greatest version number
 - [**Specific minor versions**](#specific-minor-version) install and stick with one release permanently, like 8.0.*, only installing patch updates like 8.0.1

 > [!NOTE]
+> Version numbers are described with the semantic version nomenclature of *major*.*minor*.*patch*.
+For example, .NET 9.0.4 has a major version of 9, a minor version of 0, and a patch version of 4.

+> [!NOTE]
 > [*Long-Term Support (LTS)*](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#cadence) versions like 8.0 are released each November of odd-numbered years like 2023, have even major version numbers, and come with 3 years of support.<br>
 > *Standard Term Support (STS)* versions like 7.0 are released each November of even-numbered years like 2022, with odd version numbers and 1.5 years of support.